tejalbarnwal/tejalbarnwal/README.md

 Hey there!

-I a junior undergraduate at [IIT Bombay](https://www.iitb.ac.in/) pursuing [Mechanical Engineering](https://www.me.iitb.ac.in/) and a Minor degree in the [Department of Systems and Control Engineering](https://www.sc.iitb.ac.in/).
+I am a junior undergraduate at [IIT Bombay](https://www.iitb.ac.in/) pursuing [Mechanical Engineering](https://www.me.iitb.ac.in/) and a Minor degree in the [Department of Systems and Control Engineering](https://www.sc.iitb.ac.in/).

 Here's how to reach me: